-What type of RV or Trailer makes sense for us?
+What type of first time RV makes sense for you?

 That, of course, is question number one.
 If you haven’t started looking, the choices are truly overwhelming.
 Here are the different categories of RVs to get you thinking.

 - Class A are those big buses you see, usually towing a smaller vehicle behind them.
 They can be as luxurious as a Gulfstream private jet, and their price reflects it.
 Expect to be well into six figures.
-Thinking of going full time?
+Thinking of going full time as a first time RV owner?
 In this article, we list 8 excellent Class A Motorhomes, perfect for full time living.

 - Class B are the vans, some of which are oversized with slideouts.
 They are more affordable, you have to really option them out to hit six figures.

 - Class C are the ones that are built on a pickup truck frame.
 Think a pickup with a camper shell but, instead, it’s built as a unit.

 - Fifth Wheels are the truly big travel trailers you see, their hitch mounted to the bed of the pickup truck.

 - Travel trailers are the smaller trailers although still pretty big.
 The hitch hooks up behind the tow vehicle (we expect it to work with a Yukon for example).

 What will you do with your RV or Travel Trailer?

 Will the RV (notice, I don’t say “camper” since in our case it’s not for camping) be a more-or-less permanent residence?
 Or something only used for a week or two at a time?